IzaakBH/personal-obsidian/content/Index.md

-Welcome to my obsidian notes
+Welcome to my obsidian notes!